Anerkiki/pokegotchi-using-pokeapi/README.md

 - Add split border to interact button
 - Change text inside add button while loading to “Adding…” or similar (and stop it adding another?)
 - modals appear in different places on the screen - alerts are center, and walks are top - make all center
+- in releasePokemon - clear the input box and deselect the radio button selection when last pokemon deleted and form comes back

 ##### Check is done: